Partners in Technology student registration is now full.

 The Normal Public Library is looking for mentors and participants to grow and expand the Partners in Technology Program in the future.
-If you are interested in mentoring, you can register here.
-Student registration opens Monday, November 5, 2018 on this page.
-Please feel free to contact Danny Rice for more information.
+If you are interested in mentoring or have any other questions, please send an email to Jane Jankowski at firstname.lastname@example.org.

-*Due to limited resources, we will be capping participation to 25 teams each session.
+*Due to limited resources, we will be cap participation each session.
 We try really hard to match as many teams as possible.
 We hope you’ll understand that the number of kids matched depends on the number of mentors that register – and vice versa!
 The library reserves the right to choose the volunteers who are able to participate in the program.

 Volunteers are required to complete an orientation to be paired with a child.
 The number of volunteers matched is dependent upon the number of children who register for the program.
 Anyone active in the program is welcome to request a letter verifying volunteer hours and outlining the general activities of the program for scholarships, job applications, etc.